-The size and types of Park City/Summit County's fleet was presented in the Technical Memorandum Number One.
-In summary, the two agencies currently have 37 revenue vehicles, ranging in seating capacity from 15 passengers to 32 passengers.
+As presented in Table 21, Park City/Summit County's fleet currently consists of 37 revenue vehicles, ranging in seating capacity from 15 passengers to 32 passengers.
 In addition, it uses a fleet of five non-revenue vehicles.
 The average age of the revenue fleet is 4.9 years and the average mileage is 158,523 per unit.

-Per the standards outlined in FTA Circular 5010, the design life for the fixed-route buses is 12-year/500,000 miles, and 7-year/250,000 miles for the Dial-A-Ride minibuses and the Trolley.
+Per the standards outlined in FTA Circular 5010, the design life for the fixed-route buses is 12year/500,000 miles, and 7-year/250,000 miles for the Dial-A-Ride minibuses and the Trolley.
 Bus replacement and expansion projects are typically eligible for FTA funding at an 80 percent Federal/20 percent local split.

 Utilizing the FTA standards noted above, approximately 29 revenue vehicles would require replacement within the Plan period, the majority of which would have reached their economically useful lives in 2017.
-This information is shown in Table 21 of Technical Memorandum Number One.
+This information is shown in Table 21.
 Of these vehicles, 10 are recommended for replacement prior to the maximum age is reached; based on the current mileage per year information, these vehicles would reach the maximum 500,000 miles prior to the 12-year mark.
-In addition to the replacement of existing vehicles, additional vehicles may be needed in order to meet the growing service, depending on the final Service Plan.